 The Truth About Dull Kitchen Knives – And What to Do About It

 The truth about dull knives is they are inevitable – and dangerous.
-A dull knife can slip and slide over your ingredients and require applying more pressure to make a full cut, resulting in higher chances of losing control over the knife and cutting into something other than food (like your fingers), which can also take a lot longer to heal than nicks and cuts from a sharp blade.
+A dull knife can slip and slide over your ingredients and require applying more pressure to make a full cut, resulting in higher chances of losing control of the knife and cutting into something other than food (like your fingers).
+Nicks and cuts from dull knives also take a lot longer to heal compared to the clean cut of a sharp blade.

 No knife stays sharp forever, and they don’t sharpen themselves, either.
 However, most people go about creating everyday meals without realizing their knives aren’t cutting as well as they did right out of the box.
 Knife blades deteriorate gradually through regular use, so there’s simply no avoiding the dulling of a knife.
 However, there are other contributing factors that can and should be avoided to help prolong that sharp edge.

 So, how can you tell if your knives are dull and what can you do to prolong their sharp edges?
 There are actually a few different ways to test the sharpness of your knife.

 We’ll also cover other reasons your kitchen knives go dull and what you can do to keep them in tip-top shape!

 Top Signs of Dull Kitchen Knives

 How do you know if your knives are dull?
 If you’re like me, you probably never noticed and have continued watching your vegetables fly across the kitchen like the “slippery little sucker” in Pretty Woman.
 Apparently, that’s not supposed to happen.
 And a mashed tomato is not the same as a sliced tomato.